 Their next game –— the first without Durant — will be quite the test.
 Thursday, Jan.
 12, they take on their arch-rivals, the league-leading Boston Celtics, at home in the Barclays Center.
 There’s no telling how the Nets will respond.
 Sometimes teams rally when a starter gets injured; sometimes, they crumble.

-So, without further ado, let’s look at the Brooklyn Nets’ betting odds and their history against the odds so far this season.
+So, without further ado, let’s look at the Brooklyn Nets’ betting odds and their history against the NY sports betting odds so far this season.

 NY Knicks Betting Update: Could trade deadline impact team’s NBA title odds?

 Oddsmakers still seem to have some confidence in the Nets’ ability to put up a good fight in Thursday night’s game.
 The Celtics are just 3-point favorites at most New York sports betting outlets.

 Boston has won its last four games, and the last time it played the Nets at Barclays, it won 103-92.
 But that was the Nets’ last loss before their 12-game streak, and they’ve only lost one game since.